leulyk/alx-low_level_programming/0x08-recursion/README.md

-This folder contains solutions for problems on recursion.
+# This project is for learning recursion using C.